Gippsland Producers Turn to Multi‑Species Pastures to Strengthen Climate Resilience

 A Regenerative Vision for a Family Farm

-The field day centred around a detailed look at the Allans’ split-paddock trial, guided by technical leads Jade Killoran (Healthy Farming Systems) and Declan McDonald (Regen Soils).
-The demonstration compares a traditional ryegrass-based pasture with a diverse multi-species mix designed to function more effectively under summer conditions.
+The field day centred around a detailed look at the Allens’ split-paddock project, guided by multispecies consultant Jade Killoran (Healthy Farming Systems) and supported by soil scientist and consultant Declan McDonald (Regen Soils).
+The demonstration will run for 3 years and aims to compare a conventional pasture (sown to Italian ryegrass in 2024) with multispecies sown in 2025, 2026 and 2027.

-These species were selected for their complementary functions—deep rooting, soil conditioning, nutrient scavenging and improved moisture-use efficiency.
+These species were selected for their complementary functions—deep rooting, soil conditioning, nutrient scavenging and improved moisture-use efficiency, as well as their ability to support soil biological activity during the traditional summer dormancy phase and provide valuable green feed.

-But the trial has not been without challenge.
-A wet early-summer planting window was followed by an extremely dry December–February period, compounded by kangaroo grazing pressure.
-Despite these setbacks, the mixed pasture is already showing differences in soil activity, groundcover and plant diversity.
+But the project has not been without challenge.
+A wet early summer planting window was followed by an extremely dry December–February period, compounded by kangaroo grazing pressure.
+Despite these setbacks, the mixed pasture is already showing differences in soil activity, groundcover, plant diversity and summer fodder production.

 Learning from the Landscape